Universal Tuner 2.3 NEW

 Tuner

-The tuner window (Fig. 2-1) shows the pitch of the played note in cent.
+The tuner window (Fig. 2-1) displays the pitch of the played note in cents.

-One octave is divided into 12 semi tones.
-Each semi tone is divided into 100 cent.
+One octave is divided into 12 semitones.
+Each semitone is further divided into 100 cents.

-Zero cent indicates that the played note is in tune.
-If the cent meter shows a negative value the note is flat (too low).
-If the note is sharp (too high) the cent meter shows a positive value.
+A reading of zero cents indicates that the played note is in tune.
+If the cent meter shows a negative value, the note is flat (too low).
+If the note is sharp (too high), the cent meter shows a positive value.

-IMPORTANT: Make sure that the tone you want to tune is within the measuring range.
-Otherwise, the tuner will display one of the overtones as the result.
+IMPORTANT: Ensure that the tone you want to tune is within the measuring range.
+Otherwise, the tuner may display one of the overtones as the result.
 Always make sure that the tuner range covers the note you want to measure! (see Tuner Range)

 App sleep